CamilaArena/Automation/README.md

 ## Overview

 Welcome to the automation project for DemoBlaze (https://www.demoblaze.com/), where we leverage Selenium and Cucumber to streamline and enhance the testing process.
-This README file provides essential information to help you understand, set up, and contribute to this project.
+This README file provides essential information to help you understand and setup this project.

 ## Table of Contents